fcastrocs/operation-retry/README.md

 ### retry()

 To be called in the callback (operation) passed in the attempt() method.
 The operation won't be retried if this is not called.
+Returns true when operation will be attempted again, false if exhausted all retries

 ### setNewConfig(options: { retries: number; interval: number; }